 Naturally I couldn’t wait to test this software to find out why many people are getting so excited.
 I did find out and I’ll tell you in a bit.

-Versions & Pricing
+(New) Versions & Pricing

-Luckily, there’s also a “Promo” license which I’m using for this Review.
-It costs $99 for 3 months which makes the price similar to ReMake.
-This version of RealityCapture does have a few limitations, namely a maximum of 2500 photos and no technical support.
+The Promo version of RealityCapture does have a few limitations, namely a maximum of 2500 photos and no technical support.
 It will also send anonymous statistics (purely some numbers, no scan data) of the models you export to the developer.
 Those limitations are no problem for my purposes and the scope of this review, which is mainly capturing small to medium sized objects.